Maxlego08/PlayerActionsAPI/README.md

 ````

 ### Register actions
-To use the actions just run the `registerAction` method.
+To use the actions just run the `registerAction(JavaPlugin plugin, ActionType type)` method.
 The method requires a plugin and an action type.

 ````java
 public class CustomAction extends Action {